 - In general, there is modest opportunity for creation of forest carbon credits on federal lands because baseline carbon stocks are high (the opportunities for additional sequestration are limited) and the administrative costs of implementing offset projects on federal lands are high.

 Similar to the other white papers, the objective in developing the federal lands paper is to further explore with stakeholders the possibility of expanding the scope and applicability of the FPP.
 To begin that process, the Reserve held a public comment period which ended on July 18, 2012.
-Public comments on the federal lands paper are available below, staff responses to public comments will be available soon.
+Public comments on the federal lands paper are available below.

 |Placer County Air Pollution Control District||The Wilderness Society|